chesshelper/chesshelper/README.md

 ## About

-Basically, I'ts a plugin for Chess.com I made as a chess enjoyer to make this service even better.
+Extension for Chess.com I made as a chess enjoyer to make this service even better.
 I love Chess.com, but...
 There's always thing that you want to improve just because you use it a lot.
 Especially when you got that annoying profile popup several times in HyperBullet (huhhh...).
-So yep, hope you find it useful as I did.
+Soo yep, hope you find it useful as I did.
 Because I spend almost 3 week to make it perfect. <br><br> Most of the pieces, boards also created by me (thanks to some design knowledge that I kept with me).
-So yeah, let me know what you think about this.
+Let me know what you think about this.
 Even if you hate it :)) Because I want to make it as good as possible.
-And also don't forget to donate, or leave a comment if you enjoy it.
+Also don't forget to donate, or leave a comment if you enjoy it.

 ## Installation